 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.

 Most people make a full recovery.
-Varicose veins can come back.

 Varicose veins are a common problem and can lead to complications if left untreated.
 Support stockings can help to control symptoms but will not remove the varicose veins.